Aldo Iacobelli: A Conversation with Jheronimus

-A familiar visitor to the Museo del Prado in Madrid, Aldo Iacobelli has long been under the spell of Hieronymus Bosch’s iconic The Haywain Triptych—executed the year of Bosch’s death in 1516—which depicts careless humans indulging their follies and lust on the path to hell.
+A familiar visitor to the Museo del Prado in Madrid, Aldo Iacobelli has long been under the spell of Hieronymus Bosch’s iconic c.1512-1516 The Haywain Triptych—believed to be executed the year of Bosch’s death—which depicts careless humans indulging their follies and lust on the path to hell.

 Aldo Iacobelli’s ambitious A Conversation with Jheronimus presents as a fascinating conceptual dialogue between the artist and one of Europe’s great Renaissance masters.
 Bringing Bosch’s eternal allegory of religion, politics and sin into a contemporary context, this unusual site-specific installation embodies the consistent socio-political thread that runs through Iacobelli’s four decades of distinctive practice.

 A Samstag Museum of Art exhibition for the SALA Festival.

 READ: A Conversation with Jheronimus by Maria Zagala